bustle/mobiledoc-kit/CARDS.md

 ### Card Lifecycle

-Cards rendered by Content-Kit may move between `edit` and `display` hooks many times after being added (or loaded from a Mobiledoc).
+Cards rendered by the Mobiledoc Kit editor may move between `edit` and `display` hooks many times after being added (or loaded from a Mobiledoc).
 The can do this by calling the functions passed to `env`.